A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: Lower Bound in the Data and Robustness

-Figure \ref{fig:R_oos} performs a similar exercise in the right tail, but instead of using $\hat{Q}_{t,\tau}$, I use $\cquant$, since Table \ref{tab:only.rn.quantile} shows that the risk-neutral quantile is a good approximation to $Q_{t,\tau}$ in the right tail.
+Figure \ref{fig:R_oos} performs a similar exercise in the right-tail, but using $\cquant$ instead of $\hat{Q}_{t,\tau}$, since Table \ref{tab:only.rn.quantile} shows that the risk-neutral quantile is a good approximation to $Q_{t,\tau}$ in the right-tail.
 We see that $\cquant$ outperforms $\hat{Q}_{t,\tau}^\text{VIX}$ at all quantile levels.
-Hence, the risk-neutral approximation in the right tail is more accurate than using the in-sample VIX measure.
+Hence, the risk-neutral approximation in the right-tail is more accurate than using the in-sample VIX measure.